-This is a great collar for adding a little style to your puppies closet.
-The sizing on these collars start of from about 9 to 12 inches and go up by around another 10 inches in size.
+This is a great collar for adding a little style to your puppy’s closet.
+The sizing on these collars start off from about 9 to 12 inches and go up by around another 10 inches in size.

 You may see that this is the most common collar that is used on a Jack Russell and other small dogs of a similar size.
 This is because they are great small collars and even better for a dog that will remain that size.